ENGINEERED WOOD FLOORING

-Unlike conventional hardwood, which comes straight out of a tree and into your home, engineered hardwood is a more complex product that consists of several layers.
+Unlike natural, solid wood, which comes straight out of a tree and into your flooring material, engineered hardwood is a more complex product that consists of several layers.
 The core layers make the product more stable than regular hardwood, while the outer veneer surface adds beauty and authenticity.

-Engineered hardwood flooring is designed to reduce the moisture problems associated with conventional hardwood.
+Engineered wood flooring is designed to reduce the moisture problems associated with conventional hardwood.
 Its layers block moisture and provide added stability to your floor.

-Choosing engineered flooring is considered more environmentally-friendly than traditional hardwood for a few reasons.
+Choosing engineered flooring is considered more environmentally friendly than traditional hardwood for a few reasons.

 - Keeping your engineered wood flooring dirt-free

 - If possible, sweep or vacuum your engineered flooring daily.
-Use either a vacuum cleaner with a soft flooring attachment, or a broom.
+Use either a vacuum cleaner with a soft flooring attachment or a broom.

 - Always vacuum or sweep an engineered wood floor before washing – this removes most of the dust and grit so avoids scratching.
-Alternatively a dry microfiber dust mop can be used to pick up dirt and debris from the floor.
+Alternatively, a dry microfiber dust mop can be used to pick up dirt and debris from the floor.

-Using cleaning products on engineered wood:
+Using cleaning products on engineered wood

 - It’s important to take care of your engineered wood flooring.
 While regular cleaning will keep your floor looking its best, there are some chemicals and materials to avoid.